Shared With Me vs. My Drive

 - Save the content in URLs, torrent files and magnet links directly to the clouds, such as download torrent files directly to MEGA cloud, without uploading and downloading steps.

-As for how to add Shared with me folder to My Drive, you need to use Cloud Transfer to complete.
+As for how to move or add Shared with me folder to My Drive, you need to use Cloud Transfer to complete.

 Step 1.
 Go to the MultCloud homepage, and then register an account with your email.